Border reivers: Complex and dual identities

-Impact of the Wars of Scottish Independence
+Border Identity

 The Wars of Scottish Independence played a key role in this transformation of the Borders, fostering and forcing a growing sense of national belonging that extended across social, cultural and linguistic groups.
 However, alongside this burgeoning national identity, a shared border identity also emerged, rooted in the unique cultural and legal practices of the region.
+This Borderer identity was by degree by how close they were to border and politically to their respective centres of power.
+It was noted in contemporaneous sources from 14th Century at that Borderers shared the same dialect across frontier and were indistinguishable on the battlefield.
 Government officials repeatedly expressed concerns that the Borderers often collaborated in ways that undermined law and order in the region and frequently married across the border despite prohibitions.

-This shared identity coexisted with a lingering sense of Otherness, as the borders remained distinct from the centralised identities of both nations, shaped by their unique history and violent reputation, and the persistent influence of local loyalties.Despite having a distinct culture compared to those beyond the border frontier, there were still notable differences in the mid-16th century between the inhabitants of Tynedale and those of Redesdale, even though both liberties lay next to each other in the Cheviot highlands.
+This shared identity coexisted with a lingering sense of Otherness, as the borders remained distinct from the centralised identities of both nations, shaped by their unique history and violent reputation, and the persistent influence of local loyalties.
+Borderers were not trusted enough to man the local garrisons.
+Despite having a distinct culture compared to those beyond the border frontier, there were still notable differences in the mid-16th century between the inhabitants of Tynedale and those of Redesdale, even though both liberties lay next to each other in the Cheviot highlands.
 This shared Border identity and feelings of Otherness persisted throughout the 16th century.
+Nevertheless, according to the historian Andy King, they were a Scots or English first and a Borderer second.

 Disputed territory

-Efforts to define the Anglo-Scottish border often proved contentious and inconclusive.
+The border defined in the aforementioned Treaty of York (1237) was only loosely specified, being understood to extend from the Solway Firth to the Tweed.
 By 1245, territorial disputes remained unresolved, as demonstrated in a case involving Hugh de Bolbec, a Northumbrian knight.
 A meeting near Carham on the Tweed attempted to establish "the true and ancient marches between the two kingdoms".
 Six knights from each side were appointed to walk the border line, but the Scottish and English representatives disagreed at every step.
-A second attempt expanded the parties to twelve knights per side, with additional servants and men-at-arms processing through the Tweed Valley, but it too ended without agreement.
+A second attempt in 1246 expanded the parties to twelve knights per side, with additional servants and men-at-arms processing through the Tweed Valley, but it too ended without agreement.

-A third effort involved 48 knights, who swore an oath to trace the border.
+A third effort involved 48 knights in 1249, who swore an oath to trace the border.
 The English knights proposed a line running from the confluence of Reddenburn and the Tweed, south to Tres Karras and Hopperichlawe (now lost), and then to Whitelaw Hill in the Cheviot Hills.
 However, the Scottish knights opposed this perambulation with threats, and tensions escalated.
 Lacking further resources to continue, the English knights unilaterally declared the defined line to be "the true and ancient marches and divisions", despite the lack of mutual agreement.